|Geologist cabin and Striped Butte in Death Valley, on day 2|

 |Descending into Searles Valley (Trona) on day 1.
 The Slate Range is the small front range, Panamint Valley behind it, then the Panamint Range with snow-capped Telescope Peak, and Death Valley behind it.|

-We stay at the cabins Steve has near Trona, but since we arrive early, we have time to ride up to some abandoned mines in the nearby mountains.
-Albert had enough for the day, so Gil Busick, who drives a support van on the trip, gets to ride.
+We stay at cabins Steve has found near Trona, but since we arrive early, we have time to ride up to some abandoned mines in the nearby mountains.

 |Late afternoon ride into the mountains, this formation had an almost unreal color in the late afternoon light, hard to capture on a photo.|